romkatv/zsh4humans/README.md

 ## Caveats

 Zsh for Humans is not a good choice for users who prefer vi bindings in their shell.
-It's also not recommended for users without a reliable connection to github.com.

 ## Usage